Sdataanalyse/Sdataanalyse.github.io/index.md

 However, the intriguing question remains: what factors are specifically driving this increase in the Bronx?
 During our research, it appears that this particular subject has not received significant attention previously, suggesting that it remains an area worthy of further investigation.

 ##### Murders/homicides in NYC has become more common under COVID-19
 Homicides/murders in NYC became more common during the pandemic, jolting the perception of a city once called “the safest big city in America.”
-(New York Times, 2023) Compared with the “before-COVID-level” NYC saw a steadily increasing number of murders/homicides in the whole period from 2019-2022.
+Marcius & Shanahan 2023).
+Compared with the “before-COVID-level” NYC saw a steadily increasing number of murders/homicides in the whole period from 2019-2022.
 In that periode the number of complaints increased by 83.4% (from 301 to 552) and arrests by 64.8% (from 1013 to 1669).

 *Figure 7: Yearly change for complaints/arrests in numbers, 2019-2022